japes-byte/ImageIn-Image-Steganography-Application/README.md

 ⚠️ Disclaimer<br/>
 This tool is for educational and personal use only.
 Please use it responsibly and never for any illegal or harmful purposes.
-Any usage beyond its intended purpose will not be under the responsibility of the author.
+Any usage beyond its intended purpose will not be under the liability of the author.